coli-saar/am-parser/graph_dependency_parser/inside_maximization/linguistic_analysis.md

 Note it won't show the final graphs; try https://github.com/coli-saar/am-parser/wiki/Error-analysis:-visualization-of-AM-dependency-trees#4-get-pdf-with-graph-for-one-sentence if you want to see the graph for a sentence.

-There is a random seed, so you will get the same sample as we did.
 If you want to change the filtering or seed, see https://github.com/coli-saar/am-parser/wiki/Error-analysis:-visualization-of-AM-dependency-trees#2-the-own-gui-approach.

 ## Supertag entropy